fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | password |  | *string |
 # Transport

-Transport defines the commont parameters for transport plugin
+Transport defines the commont parameters for the transport plugin

 | Field | Description | Scheme |